gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 ## Classes
-There are 3 classes available in the `\ShapeFile` namespace:
+There are 3 Classes available in the `\ShapeFile` namespace:

 - [\ShapeFile\ShapeFileAutoloader](#class-shapefileautoloader)
 - [\ShapeFile\ShapeFileException](#class-shapefileexception)